-His Ph.D. research examined the implications of climate change for major Australian sport stadia, while his current post-doctoral research is investigating the impacts of climate, and climate change, on community sport.
+His Ph.D. research examined the implications of climate change for major Australian sport stadia, while his current post-doctoral research is investigating the impacts and risks of climate, and climate change, on community sport.

 Greg has published refereed articles in the International Journal of Sport Marketing & Sponsorship, the International Journal of Environmental Sustainability, and Managing Sport and Leisure.